Mark Maslin: The Great Dying of the Indigenous Peoples of America

+Early Human Evolution

 Mark Maslin’s research has radically altered our views on the causes of early human evolution in Africa particularly with regards to speciation, brain expansion and dispersal events.
 By creating and compiling palaeoclimate and hominin records he has proposed the ‘Pulsed Climate Variability’ hypothesis.
 Maslin and colleagues have shown that the slow drying out of the East African climate over the last 5 million years was punctuated by episodes of short, alternating periods of extreme wetness and aridity.
 These periods of extreme climate variability are characterised by the precessionally forced rapid appearance and disappearance of large, deep fresh-water lakes in the East African Rift Valley.
 These ephemeral lakes are only possible due to the dynamic tectonics of the region, which has produced so called Amplifier Lake basins.
-The ’Pulsed Climate Variability’ hypothesis overturned the over-simplified ‘aridity hypothesis’, which has been the theory for human evolution for the last 20 years changing the paradigm and fundamentally altered our views of what caused human evolution in Africa.
+The ’Pulsed Climate Variability’ hypothesis overturned the over-simplified ‘aridity hypothesis’, which had been the theory for human evolution for the last 20 years changing the paradigm and fundamentally altering our views of what caused human evolution in Africa.

 Science communication

-In the context of science communication, he has appeared on such shows as Melvyn Bragg's In Our Time and David Attenborough's Climate Change – The Facts, at Talks at Google, on BBC's Newshour, on Channel 4's Dispatches et al. Furthermore, he has written numerous books concerning environmental matters and has authored articles on such topics for The Conversation, The Guardian, The New York Times and other media.
+In the context of science communication, he has appeared on such shows as Melvyn Bragg's In Our Time and David Attenborough's Climate Change – The Facts, at Talks at Google, on BBC's Newshour, on Channel 4's Dispatches on BBC World service The Climate Question and BBC 4 The Briefing Room.
+Furthermore, he has written numerous books on environmental matters and has authored articles on for The Conversation, The Guardian, The New York Times and other media.